-They are the main predators in the Arctic marine ecosystem.
-They are at the top of the food chain.
+As main predators in the Arctic marine ecosystem, they are at the very top of the food chain.

 These animals eat up to 30 kg of food per day and their cubs 1 kg.

-This species descends from brown bears, evolving from them during Pleistocene (1.8 millions of years ago until 11,000 years ago).
+This species descends from brown bears, evolving as a separate species during the Pleistocene (1.8 millions of years ago until 11,000 years ago).

-They live in an environment with extreme temperatures, withstanding even -30º in Winter.
-They have a fat layer of 11 cm that maintains their body temperature, especially when they immerse themselves in cold water to hunt.
+They live in an environment with extreme temperatures, withstanding even -30º in winter.
+They have a 11 cm layer of fat that maintains their body temperature, especially when they immerse themselves in cold water to hunt.

 Besides their thick layer of fat, polar bears have a layer of hair that repels water and prevents them from losing heat at low temperatures.

-The claws and soles of polar bears’ “feet” are huge, and their surface helps them balance their weight to be able to walk on snow more easily.
-Their foot pads have tufts of fur that keeps them from slipping on ice.
+The claws and soles of polar bears’ “feet” are huge, which helps them balance their weight to be able to walk on snow more easily.
+Their foot pads have tufts of fur that keep them from slipping on ice.